chrisdiana/cdmedia.github.io/_posts/2015-01-27-getting-started-with-slim-framework.md

 PUT and DELETE items from the database.
 This is a great starting point and can be expanded to includ more methods, routes, and even authentication.

+You can download a step by step (in GIT) version of this app on Github.

 The next step in this tutorial is to create a client that will communicate with this REST API that we've just built.
 Stay tuned.